himmAllRight/himmAllRight-source/content/post/large-display-paradox.md

 ### The Large Display Paradox

-So.
+So then.
 What *is* the *"Large Display Paradox"*?
-As far as I can find, the term was coined by Jeff Atwood in a [blog post titled with the same name](https://blog.codinghorror.com/the-large-display-paradox/).
+As far as I can find, the term was coined by Jeff Atwood in a [blog post](https://blog.codinghorror.com/the-large-display-paradox/) titled with the same name.
 In the post, Atwood refers to [another post](http://www.dansdata.com/3007wfp-hc.htm) in which Dan Rutter states the following while reviewing his new Dell UltraSharp 3007WFP-HC monitor:

 >Users of 30-inch monitors face the terrible, terrible problem of how to effectively use all of that space.
 You don't often want to maximise a folder or